 Selecting the Appropriate Legal Entity for Your Technology Startup

-In my role as an attorney representing emerging growth technology companies, I spend a lot of time talking to and working with entrepreneurs as they prepare to start new companies.
-This is the second in a series of five posts that I will write exploring some of the legal and practical business issues that aspiring entrepreneurs need to understand as they begin this process.
-I understand that a lot of this information is dry, but there is some basic blocking and tackling we need to discuss before we get into some of the more interesting topics.
+In our role as attorneys representing emerging growth technology companies, we spend a lot of time talking to and working with entrepreneurs as they prepare to start new companies.
+This is the second in a series of five articles that will explore some of the legal and practical business issues that aspiring entrepreneurs need to understand as they begin this process.
+We understand that a lot of this information is dry, but there is some basic blocking and tackling we need to discuss before we get into some of the more interesting topics.

 Picking up where we left off last time, now that you’ve made the decision to leave your job and put all of your energy into your new business, one of the first decisions you need to make is how to formally organize your business.
 Putting a legal entity around your new business is important for a number of reasons, including: